 I’m working on the better part.
 I control a sliver of the outside world and a larger sliver of the inside world.
 But still, I have no control over what thoughts or feelings gurgle up from the depths, but I do have control over what I express.

 The Piercing Power of Words

 In some ways, perhaps we are.
 Not to our face, that would be rude but certainly when someone looks at us.
 I have felt words when I see people, whether I know them or not.
 Even strangers express body language, which is a universal language.
-Even babies are capable of expressing body language.
+Babies are capable of expressing body language that everyone understands.

 My name would be bubbly enthusiasm, though I prefer optimistically buoyant or classically comical.
 My human is showing as I hope for what’s in the right hand versus what I have in the left.

 Vocal or otherwise, words carve reality.
 I learned recently that internal words, with their unfiltered thoughts and feelings, don’t have to be released like an uncomfortable blech.
 It’s a choice, my choice.

 When I remember, I have endless opportunities of practicing which feelings and thoughts to express and which to let drift like a wisp of fog.